VC University Scholarship

 - Access to supplemental office hours

-- Access to a dedicated 3-month mentorship program
+- Access to a dedicated 3-month mentorship program, with 2 VC mentors

-From the program’s inception, Venture Forward has awarded full scholarships to at least 10% of each cohort.
-Thanks to the financial support of our donors, we’ve been able to expand the number of full scholarships awarded, and offer additional partial scholarships.
-(Full and partial scholarships are awarded through the same application.)
+Thanks to the financial support of our sponsors, Venture Forward has been able to expand the number of full scholarships awarded, and offer partial scholarships as well.
+(Full and partial scholarships are awarded through the same application process.)

-Since 2019, VC University has served 2,600+ participants across 12 cohorts, while Venture Forward has awarded 380+ full scholarships and 270+ partial scholarships.
+Since 2019, Venture Forward has awarded 590+ full scholarships and 370+ partial scholarships across 18 sold-out cohorts.

 Annual Scholarship Sponsors

-Recipients of the full Venture Forward scholarship receive access to special office hours, as well as a dedicated mentorship program.
-(These components are not offered to partial scholarship recipients at this time.)
+Recipients of the full scholarship receive access to dedicated scholarship office hours (SOH), as well as a curated 3-month mentorship program.
+(These benefits are not offered to partial scholarship recipients at this time.)

 Public Recognition